Bomber to neighbor: The world is 'never going to forget me'

 Warner also apparently gave away his home in Antioch, a Nashville suburb, to a Los Angeles woman a month before the bombing.
 A property record dated Nov.
 25 indicates Warner transferred the home to the woman in exchange for no money after living there for decades.
 The woman’s signature is not on that document.

-Warner had worked as a computer consultant for Nashville realtor Steve Fridrich, who told the AP in a text message that Warner had said he was retiring earlier this month.
+Warner had worked as a computer consultant for Nashville real estate agent Steve Fridrich, who told the AP in a text message that Warner had said he was retiring earlier this month.

 Officials said Warner had not been on their radar before Christmas.
 A law enforcement report released Monday showed that Warner’s only arrest was for a 1978 marijuana-related charge.